 The price of metal roofs ranges from $150 – $600 per square feet.
 This is a big investment!

 But when you look at its durability and long-life, you’ll have peace of mind.
-The metal roof will save you a lot of regular maintenance, minor repairs, and roof replacement.
+The metal roof will save you a lot of regular maintenance, roof repairs, and roof replacement.

 2- Metal Roofs Dent Easily

 The metal roofs can easily dent if something heavy or large falls onto them.
 Things like large hailstones or even tree limbs.